-The Workers' Compensation Act requires the WCH&SB to maintain an experience account for each employer, indicating the assessments levied and the costs of all claims.
-This in turn establishes the basis to set the assessment rate, apply super-assessments when adverse experience exists or determine merit ratings for favourable experience when such program(s) are in place.
+Section 71 of the Act requires YWCHSB to maintain an experience account for each employer, indicating the assessments levied and the costs of all claims.
+This in turn establishes the basis to set the assessment rate, and apply super-assessments when claims costs are higher than normal and there are inadequate prevention practices.

 Costs of claims are equitably distributed through the principle of collective liability for the hazards reflected in an employer class.
-They may also be recognized through individual employer accountability for claims costs associated with the employer's experience account.
+They may also be recognized through individual employer accountability for claims costs associated with the employer's experience account - through super-assessment, for example.